deepakgonda/angular-image-viewer/projects/angular-image-viewer/README.md

   zoomFactor: 0.1, // The amount that the scale will be increased by
   containerBackgroundColor: '#ccc', // The color to use for the background.
 This can provided in hex, or rgb(a).
   wheelZoom: true, // If true, the mouse wheel can be used to zoom in
-  allowFullscreen: true, // If true, the fullscreen button will be shown, allowing the user to entr fullscreen mode
+  allowFullscreen: true, // If true, the fullscreen button will be shown, allowing the user to enter fullscreen mode
   allowKeyboardNavigation: true, // If true, the left / right arrow keys can be used for navigation
   btnIcons: { // The icon classes that will apply to the buttons.
 By default, font-awesome is used.
     zoomIn: 'fa fa-plus',